clemstoquart/webextension-json-mime-type/README.md

 # JSON mime type override

-A simple web-extension that rewrites vendor specific json content-type value to the standard `application/json`.
+A simple web-extension that rewrites vendor specific content-type value to the standard one.

 For example : `application/vnd.spring-boot.actuator.v1+json` will be modified into `application/json`.